kmkr/mediamanage/README.md

 ### moveMediaOptions

 Iterated when using "Move media".
 Files from the `fromDir` are moved to `toDir`. `fromDir` is optional and used only when moving all files.
 So if you need a move-to target used for moving single files only, just skip `fromDir`.

+### mediaPlayer

+mediamanage will try to play the file you select, and supports local and remote playing of the file.
+If `remote` is set in the configuration, mediamanage sends a HTTP GET request to the configured host.
+Otherwise, mediamanage will open the file in the mediaplayer of your choive.
+Use the `local` setting for playing media locally.

+## Configuring the server

+The server is an optional module, useful if you want to organize the files on machine A, while playing the media files on machine B. The server requires that the media files on machine A are mounted on machine B.

+    {
+        "port": 2000,
+        "player": "/usr/bin/smplayer",
+        "mappings": [
+            {
+                "source": ".*remote-path-regexp",
+                "destination": "/home/you/my-mount/"
+            }
+        ]
+    }